Dear Conference Planner,

 - GHC: Great Homeschool Conventions: St. Charles, MO— July 19–21

-In addition, I’ll be returning to two of my favorite state conferences:
+In addition, I’ll be returning to two of my favorite state conferences and visiting one that is new to me:

 Janice Campbell and her husband Donald homeschooled their four sons from preschool into early college using a lifestyle of learning approach influenced by Charlotte Mason and classical education.
 A lifelong reader and learner, Janice has been sharing her joy in homeschooling at conferences since the 1990s.
 She speaks on making time for things that matter, teaching literature and writing, homeschooling through high school, record keeping and transcripts, and entrepreneurship.
 Janice is the author of the Excellence in Literature curriculum for grades 8-12, Transcripts Made Easy, and other resources, and she writes for various homeschooling magazines, as well as online at EverydayEducation.com, Exce